sheegaon/pixel-plagiarist/README.md

 The scoring system rewards both artistic deception and detective skills:

 #### **Deception Points** (Being a Successful Plagiarist)
+- **+100 points** for each vote your original drawing receives
 - **+150 points** for each vote your copy receives (others think it's original)
-- **+100 point** for each vote your original drawing receives

 #### **Detection Points** (Being a Good Detective)
 - **+25 points** for correctly identifying an original drawing

 #### **Token Distribution**
-- The prize pool (sum of all stakes) is distributed independently for each prompt to each player in proportion to their scores
+- The prize pool (sum of all stakes) is distributed proportionally based on scores
-- Prize pool is taken equally from the stakes of all players who drew in the round
+- Prize pool contributions are taken equally from all participating artists in the set
 - Excess stakes are returned to players
-- Disconnected or inactive players partially forfeit their stakes, which are redistributed to active players
+- Disconnected or inactive players forfeit a portion of their excess stakes, which are redistributed to active players

-### Voting Mechanics

-#### **Smart Voting Sets**
-- System creates balanced sets mixing 1 original with 2 copies
-- Each player's work appears in multiple voting sets for fair evaluation
-- Sets are distributed so each player votes on an equal number of drawings

-#### **Voting Exclusions**
-Players are automatically excluded from voting on sets where:
-- Their original drawing is included
-- Their copy is included

 #### **Strategic Considerations**
 - **Copy Quality**: Better copies fool more voters but are harder to create